 Chilean slang terms are catchy phrases, quick hits, and old stand-by sayings, or flirtatious expressions or other figures of speech are usually regarded as an informal way of communication among people who either know each other well — and sometimes by people who aren’t very fond of one another.

-Even though it is more common to see slang in spoken language it does appear in written word, among younger generations.
+Even though it is more common to see slang in spoken language, Chilean Spanish does appear in written word, among younger generations.

-If you’re traveling to Chile, understand these common Chilean slang terms before you go to add a dose of humor to your conversations on the ground.
+If you’re traveling to Santiago or anywhere else in Chile, understand these common Chilean slang words before you go to add a dose of humor to your conversations on the ground.

 This is a very common word in Chile referring to a dude or chick.
 It is not necessarily positive or negative, and is only used in casual conversation.